danielsantander/cyberdev/kali-linux/docs/11_scripting.md

 $ ./HelloWorld
 ```

+# Script Variables
-## Script Variables
+## Input Variables with read command
-Utilize the `read` command to retrieve user input.
+Use the `read` command to retrieve and save user input.
 ```shell
 #! /bin/bash